A topic from the subject of Kinetics in Chemistry.

 Key Points

-As temperature increases, the fraction of molecules with sufficient energy to react (activation energy) increases.
-Higher temperatures lead to more frequent and energetic collisions, resulting in accelerated reactions.
+As temperature increases, the fraction of molecules possessing sufficient kinetic energy to overcome the activation energy barrier increases.
+This leads to more frequent and energetic collisions between reactant molecules, resulting in an accelerated reaction rate.

-The activation energy determines the sensitivity of a reaction to temperature changes.
-Reactions with lower activation energies are less affected by temperature changes.
+The activation energy (Ea) determines the sensitivity of a reaction to temperature changes.
+Reactions with lower activation energies are less affected by temperature variations than those with higher activation energies.

-* The rate of a reaction typically doubles or triples for every 10°C increase in temperature.
+As a rule of thumb, the rate of a reaction typically doubles or triples for every 10°C increase in temperature.
+This is an approximation and the actual increase depends on the activation energy.

 Applications